feluxe/sty/README.md

 ## Description

 Simple, flexible and extensible string styling for your terminal.
+Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
+Should work on most Unix platfroms with most terminals.
+Recent versions of Windows 10 should work with this as well.

 Sty has no dependencies and consists of only ~200 LOC (including empty lines and comments).